 For further detailed information about the MARAM Framework and how it applies to all sectors, see Family Violence Multi-Agency Risk Assessment and Framework.

 Information can only be shared under CISS and FVISS by professionals at authorised organisations.
 ISEs include particular services that work with children, young people, and families.
-Information can be shared for all Victorian children and young people from 0-18 years of age where the requirements for sharing under CISS or FVISS have been met.
-Employees who have information sharing responsibilities must have skills reasonably transferable to the promotion of child and family wellbeing or safety, and the appropriate and sensitive management of confidential information.
+Information can be shared for all Victorian children and young people from 0-18 years of age where the requirements for sharing under CISS and/or FVISS have been met.

-Under CISS, educators can share any person’s information without their consent to promote the wellbeing or safety of a child or group of children.
+Under CISS, educators who have completed CISS training can share any person’s information without their consent to promote the wellbeing or safety of a child or group of children.
 FVISS covers victim survivors of all ages.
-Consent is not required from any person to share information relevant to assessing or managing family violence risk to a child.
+Consent is not required from any person to share information relevant to assessing or managing family violence risk to a child, young person or adult victim survivor.

 Considerations when sharing information about at risk or diverse communities

-When sharing information to promote child wellbeing and safety, Early Learning Victoria centres should:
+When sharing information to promote child wellbeing and safety, staff should:

 - consider the child’s best interests